Polish Post: History

 On 11 July 1562 the king concluded a New agreement with Krzysztof Taxis, the executive director of the imperial post in Vienna, on the basis of which, he acquired all posts in Poland, establishing the institution under the name of Poczta Polska (Polish Post), i.e. Royal post.
-It was composed of the Italian post (Cracow-Vienna-Venice) and Lithuanian Post (Cracow-Warsaw-Vilnius).
-The postal messenger left Cracow each Sunday morning, arrived in Vienna on Wednesday and then left for Venice, where he arrived after seven days journey.
+It was composed of the Italian post (Kraków–Vienna–Venice) and Lithuanian Post (Kraków–Warsaw–Vilnius).
+The postal messenger left Kraków each Sunday morning, arrived in Vienna on Wednesday and then left for Venice, where he arrived after seven days journey.
 The courier set off to Lithuania each week on Wednesday, in order to arrive in Vilnius after a week's journey.
-Therefore, the letter from Cracow to Venice took 10 days and from Cracow to Vilnius 7 days.
+Therefore, the letter from Kraków to Venice took 10 days and from Kraków to Vilnius 7 days.
 The postal charge amounted to 3 grosz from 1 lot of weight of private parcel.
 The king's and court's parcels were free of charge, but the monarch paid yearly subsidy for the benefit of the post in the amount of 1500 thalers (1200 for the Italian post, 300 for the Lithuanian post).
-This amount was collected in instalments from the Cracow duty.
+This amount was collected in instalments from the Kraków duty.
 The director, who received the total income from the post, in return had to take care of the maintenance and its supplies.
 Although the Polish post under the management of a new director created new extensive and proper international connection, the contract with Taxis was terminated after two years due to various intrigues.

-Italian Piotr Maffon, a Cracow bourgeois, became a new postmaster, who on 9 January 1564 was granted a special right to run the postal service within a period of five years.
+Italian Piotr Maffon, a Kraków bourgeois, became a new postmaster, who on 9 January 1564 was granted a special right to run the postal service within a period of five years.
 Within this period a significant regress of this institution was indicated, among all, there was lack of permanent connection with Venice.
-Due to this fact, the contract with Maffon was terminated before the deadline and Sebastian Montelupi, who was one of the richest Cracow bourgeois, applied for the position of the postmaster.
+Due to this fact, the contract with Maffon was terminated before the deadline and Sebastiano Montelupi, who was one of the richest Kraków bourgeois, applied for the position of the postmaster.
 He was granted a relevant privilege on 18 November 1568, however, he took up a position of the postmaster only under the extended privilege of 22 June 1569.
 As of the date of taking up the post, referred to as “royal post”, by Sebastian Montelupi, its initial development phase finished.
 Montelupi's Royal Post was responsible for delivering the parcels to the king once a week, when the ruler was residing in any location within the Crown of the Kingdom of Poland, or once every three weeks when he was residing in Lithuania.
 The route to Venice was operated every 15 days and to Vilnius every 17 days.
 For his services Montelupi received 1300 thalers yearly and used the payments for private consignments.
 Furthermore, the royal carriages were also at his disposal.
-The Montelupi Kamienica located in Cracow at Rynek Główny no. 7 was the principal office of the post office.
+The Montelupi Kamienica located in Kraków at Rynek Główny no. 7 was the principal office of the post office.